achasol/duplicate-detection/readme.md

 ## Structure of the code

 The code is structured into several files.

-The entrypoint of the method is the main.py file.
+1. The entrypoint of the method is the main.py file.
-The minhash.py file contains a minhashing implementation, the lsh.py file contains the logic required to use minhashing to perform LSH and also keep track of metrics during an experiment.
-The utils.py file contains a number of utility functions including the function responsible for creating the dense title representations.
-The plots.py file uses the results from multiple bootstrap runs of the experiment to easily generate plots on key metrics.
+2. The minhash.py file contains a minhashing implementation
+3. The lsh.py file contains the logic required to use minhashing to perform LSH and also keep track of metrics during an experiment.
+4. The utils.py file contains a number of utility functions including the function responsible for creating the dense title representations.
+5. The plots.py file uses the results from multiple bootstrap runs of the experiment to easily generate plots on key metrics.

-The brands.py file is simply a container containing a python dict with all major tv brands extracted from wikipedia.
+6. The brands.py file is simply a container containing a python dict with all major tv brands extracted from wikipedia.

-Notes:
+## Personal Notes:

 MINHASHING WORKS

 But do not forget to implement a similarity metric now using golden labels